instant-dev/payments/README.md

 ## Use Stripe as a System of Record

-Instant Payments is a Stripe wrapper that allows you to build a fully-functional Stripe integration without needing to use either a database or webhooks.
-We built Instant Payments because price discovery in SaaS is difficult: pricing and plans often take multiple iterations to get right.
+We built Instant Payments because Price discovery in SaaS is difficult: pricing and plans often take multiple iterations.
 Having to redo your billing system every time you get a new piece of information about price points wastes time you could be spending on your product.

 Instant Payments provides a simple abstraction on top of Stripe that simplifies everything to just two `.json` files representing **Plans** and **LineItems**,